Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: Constructing measurement-error mitigated readouts

 where $\mathcal{P}$ is the set of bit-strings returned by the device, whose typical size $|\mathcal{P}|\ll 2^N$ as $N\gg 1$.
 The product in this expression is between $N$ matrices of size $2\times 2$, and therefore the complexity of this evaluation can be tightly bounded as $\hat{\mathbb{P}}_{\vec{\beta}}\in\Theta(N|\mathcal{P}|)$ and evaluating the set $\{\hat{\mathbb{P}}_{\vec{\beta}};\forall\vec{\beta}\in\mathcal{B}\}\in\Theta(N2^{N}|\mathcal{P}|)$.
 The positivity condition on the probabilities requires that

-This strong condition need not be satisfied by experimentally estimated confusion matrices, because of small deviations between the ``true'' value and the estimated value of the M error parameters.
-As a consequence, the set of probabilities $\{\hat{\mathbb{P}}_{\vec{\beta}}\}_{\vec{\beta}\in\mathcal{B}}$ does in general form a quasiprobability distribution that is normalized but {\em not} strictly positive \cite{PhysRevA.100.052315,PRXQuantum.6.010307}.
-The estimate of an expectation values constructed from this quasiprobability distribution can still be used to obtain an unbiased estimator for the target expectation value \cite{PhysRevA.103.042605}.
-Specifically, for an observable $O$, we can express the biased estimate of the expectation value by measuring in the eigenbasis for $O$ in the form
+This condition need not be satisfied by experimentally estimated confusion matrices, because of small deviations between the ``true'' value and the estimated value of the M error parameters.
+As a consequence, the set $\{\hat{\mathbb{P}}_{\vec{\beta}}\}_{\vec{\beta}\in\mathcal{B}}$ does in general yield a quasiprobability distribution that is normalized but {\em not} strictly positive \cite{PhysRevA.100.052315,PRXQuantum.6.010307}.
+The estimate of an expectation value constructed from this quasiprobability distribution can still be used to obtain an unbiased estimator for the target expectation value \cite{PhysRevA.103.042605}.
+Specifically, for an observable $O$, we can express the biased estimate of the expectation value by measuring in the eigenbasis for $O$:

 where $O(\vec{\gamma})$ denoted the eigenvalue corresponding to eigenvector $\ket{\vec{\gamma}}$.
 The corresponding SPAM-mitigated unbiased estimate for the observable expectation value is then